IlliaKondratiuk/UI-Automation-26-exercises/TESTCASES.md

 # Test Case 14: Place Order: Register while Checkout, Test Case 15: Place Order: Register before Checkout, and Test Case 16: Place Order: Login before Checkout

-These three scenarios are located in Placing-order.feature, utilizing (almost)the same steps in different order.
+Located in Placing-order.feature, utilizing (almost)the same steps in different order.
 These test cases have A LOT of "and" annotation used, and even though this is not very BDD-friendly, this was done to separate the step definitions by tested pages, instead of creating a single step definition class with a ton of pages used.

 # Test Case 17: Remove Products From Cart